rbaumgarten/xlt-testsuite-documentation/README.md

 # SiteGenesis-Community-TestSuite

-This is a test suite for __XLT Script Developer__ and __XLT__ to collect expierences, consolidate and share knowledge.
-It is based on the demo shop __Demandware__ __SiteGenesis__ but the underlying concepts and the communicated know-how are valid for building test suites of other web applications as well.
+This is a test suite for __XLT Script Developer__ and __XLT__ to collect testing experience, consolidate testing knowledge and share ideas for testing.
+This project is based on the demo shop __Demandware__ __SiteGenesis__ but the underlying concepts and the communicated know-how are valid for building test suites of other web applications as well.

 - Name: SiteGenesis-Community-TestSuite
 - Version: #TODO
 - Release: January 2015
 - License: MIT License
-- License URI: http://opensource.org/licenses/MIT (#TODO is this link okay?)
+- License URI: http://opensource.org/licenses/MIT (#TODO good link?)
-- Tags: xlt, testing, best practises, test automation, funtional testing, regression test, selenium (#TODO ?)
+- Tags: xlt, testing, best practises, test automation, funtional testing, regression test (#TODO selenium?)
 - Contributors:
     - René Schwietzke, Xceptance Software Technologies GmbH
     - Robert Baumgarten, Xceptance Software Technologies GmbH